emilmerle/RIOT/SECURITY.md

 If a security issue is discovered, please report it to security@riot-os.org.
 A response will be provided within one week.
-The issue will be tracked in the mailing list.
+The issue will be tracked in the [security mailing list](security@riot-os.org).
-The original reporter will be included in the issue.
+The original reporter will be included in the discussion of the issue.

 ## Notification of a Vulnerability